elusivecodes/FyreArray/README.md

 **Includes**

-Check if a given value exists in an array.
+Determine whether a given value exists in an array.

 - `$array` is the input array.
 - `$value` is the value to check for.